Osteopathy Is A Whole Body Treatment Approach For Acute And Chronic Pain.

 Osteopaths undergo a 4 year full time medical study covering all aspects from, anatomy and physiology to pharmacology and pathology.

-When an osteopath graduates they are competent in recognizing what is safe to treat and what is not and your osteopath will know when further investigation is needed.
+When an osteopath graduates they are competent in recognising what is safe to treat and what is not and your osteopath will know when further investigation is needed.

 What Does An Osteopath Do To Treat Me?